dwikiriswanda/STD-Final-Task/README.md

 ## Structures
 ### Mahasiswa
-Using single linked list.
+Using Circular Single Linked-List.
 Act as the parent of relational list.

 ### Relasi
-Using double linked list.
+Using Single Linked-List.
 Act as multi-double linked list alias relational list.

 ### Mata Kuliah
-Using circular linked list.
+Using Double Linked-List.
 Act as the child of relational list.

 ## To Do List